Thailand With Autistic Children

 I continue creating destination-specific PECS as we travel so other families can benefit.

-Step 8: Practical Guides for Thailand
+Step 8: Practical guides for Thailand with autism

 These guides cover the details that prevent last-minute stress.